- 1 Unwanted Sexual Behaviour.Counselling for Pre-Offenders. Halt Abuse!

-Men trapped in unwanted sexual behaviour DO learn to make changes.
+Men trapped in unwanted sexual behaviour can learn to make changes before becoming a sex offender or perpetrator.
 Focused on gaining knowledge and understanding, leading to making choices and finding peace.
-Before an offence takes place, make the move to improve.
+Before sexual offences happen, make the move to improve!.

 Sexual Behaviour Trap.